 Fair trade.
 We see it on our coffee, our bananas, and now our clothing.
 But what exactly is fair trade and why is it so important?

-Let’s first think about the primary thing behind our clothing label: people.
+Let’s get one thing straight: your fashion is made by people, not robots.
 An estimated 100 pairs of hands touch our clothes before we see them.
-Yet, last year a groundbreaking report exposed that 48% of clothing brands don’t know who their factories are and a whopping 75% don’t even know where their fabrics come from.
+Yet, a groundbreaking report exposed that 48% of clothing brands don’t know who their factories are and a whopping 75% couldn’t tell you where their fabrics come from.

 In contrast, a company that practices fair trade is thoughtful, transparent and accountable for their actions.

 Fair trade brands are recognized by their close, ongoing relationships with suppliers, producers and makers.
 A fair trade brand makes the point to know and visit their factories and artisan communities.
 Fair trade brands are known to use things like WhatsApp to communicate efficiently and bridge language barriers if necessary.

 Fair trade is a powerful vehicle for change that fights poverty and economic crisis.

 When we purchase fair trade fashion, we find out who made our clothes and help families and communities thrive on fine craftsmanship: something that we in turn benefit from through high-quality, long-lasting pieces.

 Fear not, Fair Trade isn’t just a hemp sack.